 You can try just some of the modifications described elsewhere on this site, or you may want to try an approach described but change it slightly to suite your particular needs.
 For example, instead of using two 1" pieces of foam to build up the nose of your seat, you may feel that only one piece is necessary.
-Also consider that foam is available in thicknesses generally ranging from 1/2" to 4", though 1/2" and 1" pieces are easier to cut and shape.
-And remember that you can always laminate 1/2" and 1" pieces together as necessary to achieve any desired thickness.
+Also be aware that foam is available in thicknesses generally ranging from 1/2" to 4", so you can use many different combinations to suit your needs.
+I've found that 1/2" and 1" pieces are easier to cut and shape, so I try to go with these thicknesses sizes as possible.
+And, of course, know that you can always laminate (glued together) 1/2" and 1" pieces together as necessary to achieve any desired thickness.
+When I've been low on foam, sometimes I've laminated three and even four think pieces of foam together to achieve my desired thickness.

-A lot of riders like gel pad inserts, though as usual, how well they work varies from person to person.
-If you do want to use a gel pad without adding additional height to the seat, the basic steps are as follows.
+A lot of riders like gel pad inserts.
+As usual, though, how well they work varies from person to person.
+If you do want to use a gel pad without making the seat any higher, the following describes one way to to that:

 These steps also apply if you want to insert a foam pad that provides more padding and/or support than the stock foam (e.g., good polyurethane open-cell foam, memory foam, etc.).

-- Once you've completed this outline, use a grinder to grind down the foam inside the outlined area.
+Once you've cut a nice outline for the gel pad, use a grinder to carefully grind down the foam inside the outlined area.
 Again, remove an amount of foam equal to the thickness of the gel pad so that the gel pad, when placed in the foam, will be flush with the surface.
 Remember, it's easier to remove a bit more foam than it is to add foam.
 So, be patient and smooth with the grinder, occasionally seeing how the gel pad fits into the space you're making.

 The possibilities are endless.
 Below is picture of just one other idea.
 It shows a shape for the gel pad cut completely through a 1" piece of foam.
 If the gel pad is 1/2", you can use a piece of 1/2" thick foam the same shape as the gel pad to place under the gel pad.
 This will all the gel pad to sit flush with the top layer of foam.
 This is easier way to make a place for the gel pad than grinding 1/2" of foam through the 1" top layer of foam.